 These sheep grow fast, allowing them to produce high-quality meat rather quickly.
 They are active foragers and are very calm sheep.
 These traits make them reasonably easy to take care of.

-Like most breeds we’ve read about thus far, this breed initially in the 1800s.
+Like most breeds we’ve read about thus far, this breed initially came about in the 1800s.
 It was breed by crossing Southdowns to the Hampshire Downs of the U.K. It became popular in the United States shortly after it was bred.

 5. Katahdin Sheep